zEdS15B3GCwq/poetry/docs/configuration.md

 `.venv` within the root directory of the project.

 If set to `false`, `poetry` will ignore any existing `.venv` directory.

+### `virtualenvs.path-independent_naming`

+**Type**: boolean

+Make virtualenv names independent of project path.
+Defaults to `None`.

+If not set explicitly (default) or if set to `false`, virtualenv names created by `poetry` include a hash string of the path to the project's folder.

+If set to `true`, virtualenv names will not depend on project path.
+This way, it is possible to rename a project's folder or copy it to a different location without recreating associated virtualenvs.
+This may cause conflicts, however, if there are several projects with the same package name.

 ### `virtualenvs.options.always-copy`